CrowRed/11oclocknumber/wiki/glossary-of-terms.md

 **Achilles Heel:** A trait of a character that could cause their downfall.
 **Associated Word:** Words you associate off of a theme or offer.

+## B
+**Bridge:** Section of song that has a different thought or approach to main idea.
+Musically something will change.
+The bridge can be replaced with the dance break.

 ## C
 **Clumping:** When actors group together to shape the scene.